antitokens/solana-collider/README.md

 We will deploy explicitly to the devnet for testing.

-> You don't need to run a local validator.
+> You don't need to run a local validator

 All steps for devnet are the same as localnet, except the RPC URL.
 For devnet, you'll need to set the following in your `.env` file: